baptooo/safely-set-inner-html/README.md

 ```js
 // Be careful with the use of attribute ontransitionend, it presents a potential XSS risk
 ```

+## :joystick: Live demo

+You can play with this example on [webpackbin](https://www.webpackbin.com/bins/-L-wDegp7uIy2ixX--lY)

 ## :wrench: Configuration